-Dean Karlan serves as the Agency Chief Economist.
+Dean Karlan serves as the Agency Chief Economist and leads USAID's Office of the Chief Economist.

 Dean Karlan is the Frederic Esser Nemmers Distinguished Professor of Economics and Finance at Northwestern University, co-Director with Christopher Udry of the Global Poverty Research Lab at Northwestern University, and the Founder and former President of Innovations for Poverty Action, a non-profit organization dedicated to discovering and promoting solutions to global poverty problems.
 Karlan also previously served on the Executive Committee of the Board of Directors of the M.I.T.
 Jameel Poverty Action Lab.
 In 2015, he also co-founded ImpactMatters, a nonprofit dedicated to estimating and rating impact of nonprofit organizations in order to help donors choose good charities and to promote more transparency in the nonprofit sector.